Skip to main content

 #1.
 All About Animals Rescue — Warren, Michigan

-All About Animals Rescue, based in Michigan, aims to prevent unnecessary animal euthanasia and reduce the number of homeless animals with rescue initiatives, adoption programs, and spaying/neutering services.
+All About Animals Rescue, based in Michigan, aims to prevent unnecessary animal euthanasia and reduce the number of homeless animals with rescue initiatives, adoption programs, and spaying and neutering services.

-Through their Trap Neuter Return program, they have trained 4,500 Michigan residents to assist in capturing feral cats for sterilization.
+Through their Trap Neuter Return program, they‘ve trained 4,500 Michigan residents to assist in capturing feral cats for sterilization.
 Since the organization’s inception in 2005, they have spayed and neutered over 350,000 cats and dogs.

 Companion animals of all backgrounds are welcome to the organization’s services as well.
 Each year, All About Animals Rescue provides low-cost, basic health care to 50,000 animals.